Choosing a good accountant in Ireland

 Qualifications of accountants

-To make sure your accountant knows what they’re doing, you need to check for qualifications.
+To make sure your online accountant knows what they’re doing, you need to check for qualifications.
 In Ireland, there are four main bodies for professional accountancy qualifications: Chartered Accountants Ireland, Chartered Institute of Management Accountants, Association of Chartered Certified Accountants, and Institute of Certified Public Accountants.

 Choosing an accountant that is a member of one of these institutions can give you confidence they are certified by a recognised body.
 However, if possible, it would be in your best interests to find an accountant who also has professional experience in the field.